 - Cook patties, turning once.
 Cook 3 minutes per side for medium or to your liking.
 When you turn the patties, press gently for a few seconds.
 Set aside.

 - Lower the temperature to medium.
-Mix the cabbage with one or two TableSpoons of the sauce.
+Mix the cabbage with one or two Tablespoons of the sauce.

 - Cook the cabbage for one or two minutes on one side of the grill.